Oracle — Alt-text or the Future

 Alt-text (or alternative text) is closed-captioning for the internet.
 It provides a text-based description of visual content and is used by screen reading software to help visually impaired users navigate content.

-The Oracle (or, Alt-Text for the Future) is an experiment in composing a visual art form (choreography) through language and narrating movement as an act of predictive alt-choreography.
+The Oracle (or, Alt-Text for the Future) composes a visual art form (choreography) through language, allowing audiences to narrate the action on stage as an act of predictive alt-choreography.

 Questions we asked.

 Can we describe what we see with only words?
 Possibly.
 Probably not.
 Can language alter our experience of what we see?
 Maybe.
 Probably yes.
-Almost definitely yes.
-Can we write what we want to see and make it so, simply by saying it out loud?
+Can we describe what we want and make it so, simply by saying it out loud?

 How it works.